Skip to main content

 Be a Role Model

 If your eating habits are not the ones you want your children to copy, now is a great time to make some improvements.
 Model a healthy attitude about your body image, too.
-If you always complain about your weight or call certain foods bad foods, your children will learn to do the same.
-If you follow fad diets, they'll learn that restrictive eating is more important than balanced, healthful eating.
+If you always complain about your weight or call certain foods "bad foods," your children will learn to do the same.
+If you follow fad diets, they'll learn that restrictive eating is more important than a balanced, healthful approach.

 Put Weight into Perspective